Tuncayscript/code24/README.md

 * Speed: Enjoy the performance of Mojo, making your applications run at lightning speed.
 * Multiple Dispatch: Inspired by Julia, Code24 allows for sophisticated function behaviors based on argument types.
-* Practicality: With a syntax as intuitive as Python's, Code24 is easy to learn and practical to use.
+* Practicality: With a syntax as intuitive as Python's, NeXTCode is easy to learn and practical to use.
 * Compilation: Supports both ahead-of-time and just-in-time compilation, similar to Dart, for flexibility in deployment.
-* Null Safety: Borrowing from Swift, Code24 ensures null safety without the need for special syntax like "?" after data types.
+* Null Safety: Borrowing from Swift, NeXTCode ensures null safety without the need for special syntax like "?" after data types.
-* Expressions: Code24 adopts Kotlin and Rust's approach where most control-flow structures are expressions.
+* Expressions: NeXTCode adopts Kotlin and Rust's approach where most control-flow structures are expressions.
 * Collections: Null-safe methods on collections are a feature, taking cues from Swift to prevent common errors.
 * Memory Control: Offers close-to-the-metal memory and hardware control akin to Objective-C, with the safety of Go.
-* Syntax: Code24 uses a Python and C/C++-based syntax that is familiar and easy to understand.
+* Syntax: NeXTCode uses a Python and C/C++-based syntax that is familiar and easy to understand.
-* Cross-Compiling: Seamlessly use C# and C/C++, R, Ruby, Fortran and many other's libraries within Code24, thanks to its cross-compiling capabilities.
+* Cross-Compiling: Seamlessly use C# and C/C++, R, Ruby, Fortran and many other's libraries within NeXTCode, thanks to its cross-compiling capabilities.
 * Interop: Enjoy smooth interoperation with C++ code and libraries.
 * Visibility and Accessibility: Introduces hybrid visibility and accessibility modifiers for classes and subroutines.